souhirbenamor/FRM/VarCoVaR/Readme.md

 ### The VarCoVaR RiskMeter shows
-* a better pronounced behaviour
+* a better pronounced behaviour (than the old FRM version)
 * market highs and lows are better captured
 * clear, concise statistical definition and derivation: conditional variance of CoVaR
 * better spread between the extreme values